Ammarahwakeel/MEDS_Training/onurlec_takeaways.md

 - **LATENCY & POWER CONUMPTION**:
 Latency originally means the delay in the output signal when input is changed,by connecting transistors in paraleel we have more latency and vice versa.While the power consumption depends on voltage, current and other factors like frequency depending on whether the power consumed is dynamic or static.

-- combinational circuits are memoryless and output only depends on the input.
+- combinational circuits are memoryless and output only depends on the inputs.
 - **BOOLEAN EQUATIONS:**
 we can use different Boolean Algebra techniques to form Boolean equations which represents different logic gates.
 And these Boolean functions are represented in either **SOP OR POS** form using K-maps or simplification of functions.
 - **Basic Circuit Compoents**:
 1. **DECODER**: It maps n inputs to 2^n outputs.
 At one time, certain combinations of inputs maps to only one output.
 2. **MULTIPLEXERS(MUX)**: selects one of the N inputs to connect it to the output.
-Mux can also be used as look up table to impelment funactions.
+Mux can also be used as look up table to impelment functions.
 3. **LOOKUP TABLES(LUTS):**
 LUT is similar to truth table but an N bit LUT  can implement anu function  using N bit inputs.
 3. **PROGRAMMABLE ARRAY(PLAS)**: